xitrum-framework/xitrum-doc/guide/handler.rst

 Netty handler architecture
 --------------------------

+For each connection, there is a channel pipeline to handle the IO data.
+A channel pipeline is a series of handlers.

 In Netty, there are 2 types of handlers:
 * upstream: the request direction client -> server
 * downstream: the response direction server -> client

-Please see the doc of `ChannelPipeline <http://static.netty.io/3.5/api/org/jboss/netty/channel/ChannelPipeline.html>`_ for more information.
+Please see the doc of `ChannelPipeline <http://netty.io/3.6/api/org/jboss/netty/channel/ChannelPipeline.html>`_ for more information.

 ::